Froglich/gohtml-gtksourceview/README.md

 # gohtml-gtksourceview
-Go HTML-template highlighting for GtkSourceView 4
+Go HTML-template highlighting for GtkSourceView based on the Django template specification bundled with GtkSourceView 4.

-Might work with GtksourceView 3 and 2.
-Based on the Django template specification bundled with GtkSourceView 4.
+Might work with GtksourceView 3 and 2, only tested with GtkSourceView 4.

 ## Installation
 Place gohtml.lang in one of the following directories: